gregpalmr/dcos-hbase/README.md

 # Advanced

-## Modifying the HBase configuration in hbase-site.xml
+## 1. Modifying the HBase configuration in hbase-site.xml

 TBD

-## Bulk loading data into HBase tables
+## 1. Bulk loading data into HBase tables

 TBD

+## TODO

+     - Get the native-hadoop libraries working

+     - Create a customer package and framework using the DC/OS Service SDK